 2. Why isn't there a cold vaccine?

-The common cold can be caused by nearly 250 different viruses.
-It's just too difficult for scientists to prepare a vaccine that protects against all of the cold viruses.
-Also, there's less need for a cold vaccine.
-Colds are minor infections of the throat, nose, and sinuses.
-Colds generally come and go with no serious complications.
-You're miserable for a few days, then it's over.
+The cold can be caused by nearly 250 different viruses.
+It's just too hard for scientists to make a vaccine that protects you against all of them.

 3. Could my cold symptoms actually be allergies?

 It's possible, if you're sniffling but not achy or feverish.

 But it's often hard to tell the difference because people with allergies and asthma are more likely to get colds.
 They may already have inflamed and irritated lungs, so they're less able to fight off a virus.